supervisely-ecosystem/import-cityscapes/README.md

         └──...
 ```

-#### Note:

-Import will crash if the archive with the parent directory doesn't contain corresponding data.
+⚠️ **Note:** Import will crash if the archive with the parent directory doesn't contain corresponding data.

 ## How To Run